Learn to Fly With West Valley Flying Club

 Once airborne, your instructor will let you put your hands on the controls to find out what it's really like to fly a plane.

-The cost (instructor included) is only $149.
-Click on Contact Us (to the right) to request your introductory flight.
+The cost (instructor included) is only $299.
+Click on Contact Us (to the right) to schedule your introductory flight.
+Pay online for your introductory flight here

 If the intro flight isn't a good fit for you (timing/schedule/length of flight) we also offer a demo flight.
 This is arranged directly with an instructor.
 Actual costs vary depending on choice of aircraft, CFI, and total hours flown.